-Stockholder proposals intended to be included in the Proxy Statement relating to our 2021 annual meeting of stockholders (the "2021 Proxy Statement") pursuant to Rule 14a-8 under the Exchange Act must be in writing addressed to the Corporate Secretary of the Company and delivered to the Corporate Secretary at our principal executive offices, no later than June 15, 2021, and must otherwise comply with Rule 14a-8.
+Stockholder proposals intended to be included in the Proxy Statement relating to our 2022 annual meeting of stockholders (the "2022 Proxy Statement") pursuant to Rule 14a-8 under the Exchange Act must be in writing addressed to the Corporate Secretary of the Company and delivered to the Corporate Secretary at our principal executive offices, no later than May 20, 2022, and must otherwise comply with Rule 14a-8.

-In addition, if you would like to have a nominee included in our 2021 Proxy Statement, notices of stockholder nominations intended to be included in the 2021 Proxy Statement must be received by the Corporate Secretary between May 16, 2021 and June 15, 2021.
+In addition, if you would like to have a nominee included in our 2022 Proxy Statement, notices of stockholder nominations intended to be included in the 2022 Proxy Statement must be received by the Corporate Secretary between April 20, 2022 and May 20, 2022.
 Stockholders should consult our Amended and Restated By-Laws for the various procedural, informational and other requirements applicable to such nominations.

-The deadline that will be applied for determining whether notice is timely for purposes of exercising discretionary voting authority with respect to proxies for purposes of Rule 14a-4(c) under the Exchange Act is August 29, 2021.
+The deadline that will be applied for determining whether notice is timely for purposes of exercising discretionary voting authority with respect to proxies for purposes of Rule 14a-4(c) under the Exchange Act is August 3, 2022.

 A stockholder or other interested party who wishes to communicate with the Board, the non-management directors as a group, or any individual director may do so by addressing the correspondence to the individual or group, c/o Corporate Secretary, The Hain Celestial Group, Inc., 1111 Marcus Avenue, Lake Success, NY 11042.
-All correspondence addressed to a director will be forwarded to that director, or if none is specified, to the Chair of the Board.
+The office of the Corporate Secretary reviews correspondence received and will filter advertisements, solicitations, spam and other such items not related to a director's duties and responsibilities.
+All other relevant correspondence addressed to a director will be forwarded to that director, or if none is specified, to the Chair of the Board.